Cooking Products

 THE STANDARD:

-Congress established the first standards for cooking products in 1987, and they took effect in 1990.
-The standard prohibited standing pilot lights in gas ranges and ovens that have an electrical supply cord.
-In a 2009 final rule, DOE extended the "no standing pilot light" requirement to include all gas cooking products whether or not they have an electrical cord.
+The current standards for gas cooking products took effect in 2012.
+The standard prohibits standing pilot lights in all gas cooking products whether or not they have an electrical cord.

 KEY FACTS:

-Depending on the specific type of product, the efficiency of cooking tops can be improved by improving the design of the heating element (electric coil cooking tops), improving the efficiency of the power supply used to power the electronic controls (electric smooth cooking tops), or optimizing the burner and grate design (gas cooking tops).
-The efficiency of ovens can be improved by replacing inefficient linear power supplies with more efficient switch-mode power supplies.
-The efficiency of gas ovens can be further improved by using more efficient ignition systems.
+The efficiency of electric smooth cooking tops can be improved by using more efficient heating elements and by improving the efficiency of the power supply used to power the electronic controls, while gas cooking top efficiency can be improved by optimizing the burner and grate design.
+The efficiency of ovens can be improved by replacing inefficient linear power supplies with more efficient switch-mode power supplies and by adding convection mode capability.

 Timeline